Student Activities Office Grants

 Applicant Requirements

-• All applying student groups must be a Registered Student Organization (RSO) or Campus Life Program (CLP) that is currently registered and in good standing with the Student Activities Office.
+• All applying student groups must be a Registered Student Organization (RSO) or Campus Life Program (CLP) that is currently registered and in good standing with Student Unions and Activities.

-• Groups in the new or expired registration processes are not eligible to apply for grants until they have completed registration and are listed on Gopherlink as such.
+• Groups must have completed registration for 2026-2027 year, and be listed on Gopherlink as such.

 • Only student group officers listed on their Gopherlink profile may represent the student group.
-This includes being listed as an applicant, signing all grants related documentation, and completing any additional Student Activities Office Grants program requirements. .
+This includes being listed as an applicant, signing all grant-related documentation, and completing any additional Student Activities Office Grants program requirements.
 Both the primary and the secondary applicant are responsible for the completion of all requirements and meeting all deadlines.

-• All primary applicants must have completed the 2025-2026 SAO Grants Training Course prior to applying for Student Activities Office Grants.
+• All primary and secondary applicants must have completed the 2026-2027 SAO Grants Training Course prior to submitting an application for Student Activities Office Grant funding.

 • The completion of this course follows the student that has completed the course, not the group.